Magadheera: Filming

 The film's principal photography was expected to begin on 26 February 2008, and then on 15 March 2008, but finally began on 19 March 2008 in Rajasthan.
 Initial shooting occurred for 10 days in Rann of Kutch, Gujarat.
 Art director Ravinder went to Chennai and gave details of their requirements to a prominent chariot-making specialist.
 After rejecting the maker's first iron skeletons, Ravinder opted to design them himself, and prepared three models of chariots with different heights to be used, depending on the camera's location and other technical requirements.
-He used fibre material for the iron skeleton's exteriors.
+He used fiber material for the iron skeleton's exteriors.
 For a scene in which neither the hero nor the villain was present on the chariot, Ravinder measured a short person and designed a hidden chamber in which he could sit and secretly control the horses.
 While the chariot race sequence was shot in Dholavira, the sequence in which the chariot sinks in quicksand was shot at a set comprising three acres in Ramoji Film City.

 K. K. Senthil Kumar scouted for locations in Gujarat, looking for dry, open lands to shoot the chariot race sequence.
 They found salt lands with white sands in Dholavira.
-To shoot the sequence there, they wanted a light weight vehicle to follow the horses; they bought a Maruti van, removed the vehicle's top and mounted the camera along with a jimmy jib atop it.
+To shoot the sequence there, they wanted a lightweight vehicle to follow the horses; they bought a Maruti van, removed the vehicle's top, and mounted the camera along with a jimmy jib atop it.
 A part of the song Dheera Dheera was also shot there, requiring filmmakers to plant a dry tree and a couple of oxen for use in the song's backdrop.
 An item number featuring Kim Sharma and Ram Charan was shot in late June 2008 in a specially erected fishermen colony.
 It was set up on the first floor of Annapurna Studios and cost less than ₹30 lakh.
-Ravinder explained, "The set should look like an outdoor location, but need to be constructed in an indoor floor.
-I constructed exteriors of around 28 houses in that floor with detailed interior plan for the house of Srihari.
-I also constructed a small boat and a big wheeled fish with thermocol.
-When director wanted smoke-effect for a shot I held the heavy smoke machine on my shoulders in a low angle for the required effect."
+Ravinder explained, "The set should look like an outdoor location, but need to be constructed on an indoor floor.
+I constructed the exteriors of around 28 houses on that floor with a detailed interior plan for the house Srihari.
+I also constructed a small boat and a big-wheeled fish with a thermocouple.
+When the director wanted a smoke effect for a shot I held the heavy smoke machine on my shoulders at a low angle for the required effect."